HSF/hsf.github.io/organization/_posts/2020/2020-06-04-coordination.md

 [LHCC referees meeting](https://indico.cern.ch/event/877841/) yesterday, Graeme presented the software report (thanks for feedback and input)

 - Comment on workshop
-    - Possible tension between live presentations and ensuring we stick to time
+    - Possible tension between live presentations and ensuring we stick to time (pre-recorded talks don't run over!)
-        - Still, need discipline (chairs and speakers) for the presentation 'core' not to be over time
+        - Need discipline (chairs and speakers) for the presentation 'core' not to be over time; questions during the talk are fine, indeed part of the perceived advantage of live talks
 - Questions on PyHEP
     - How to manage so many participants
         - If CERN Zoom trial is made official >500 people may be possible
     - The participant communities
         - LHC, non-LHC, sites, Belle II, DUNE, dark matter
-        - Discusses use of Python in core of DM experiments (XENON1T)
+        - Short discussion use of Python in core of DM experiments (XENON1T)

 ### Alpaka Training